marcelpatrick/create-a-new-external-isaaclab-project/README.md

 # create-a-new-external-isaaclab-project

 This tutorial builds on LyncheeAI's tutorial (https://lycheeai-hub.com/isaac-lab/build-your-own-isaac-lab-external-project-template-generator) and presents concepts in a more beginner-friendly way.

-It allows us to create an External IsaacLab Project
+It uses the original IsaacLab project: https://github.com/isaac-sim/IsaacLab.git It allows you to create an External IsaacLab Project

+# Prerequisites:
-- Pre requisites: Install IsaacLab and create a python environment: https://github.com/marcelpatrick/IsaacSim-IsaacLab-installation-for-Windows-Easy-Tutorial?search=1. (original IsaacLab project: https://github.com/isaac-sim/IsaacLab.git )
+- Install IsaacLab and create a Python environment: https://github.com/marcelpatrick/IsaacSim-IsaacLab-installation-for-Windows-Easy-Tutorial?search=1.

-# 0. Differences: External vs Internal projects
+# 0. Concepts: Differences between External and Internal projects

 ### Option A: Internal Project: (input your code into your local IsaacSim project)
 You have to clone the original IsaacLab project to your local machine.